shizuo-kaji/CubicalRipser_3dim/README.md

-# CubicalRipser_3dim : Persistent homology for 3D voxel data
+# CubicalRipser : Persistent homology for 2D image and 3D voxel data

 copyright by Takeki Sudo and Kazushi Ahara, Meiji University, 2018

 modified by Shizuo Kaji, Kyushu University, 2019

 ## Description
-CubicalRipser depends heavily on [Ripser](http://ripser.org), software for calculating Vietoris-Rips persistent homology by Ulrich Bauer, 2015-2016.
-CubicalRipser is an adaptation for a filtered cubical complex.
+CubicalRipser is an adaptation of [Ripser](http://ripser.org) by Ulrich Bauer for a filtered cubical complex.
-In 2 and 3 dimensional case, we believe that CubicalRipser is much faster than DIPHA.
+For 2 and 3 dimensional cubical complexes, we believe CubicalRipser is currently the fastest program for computing persistent homology.

 ## License
 CubicalRipser is free software: you can redistribute it and/or modify it under